-1. tskew is the minimum time between a rising RCLK edge and a rising WCLK edge to guarantee that IR will go LOW after one WCLK cycle plus twrf.
-If the time between the rising edge of RCLK and the rising edge of WCLK is less than tskew, then the IR assertion may be delayed one extra WCLK cycle.

-tskewz is the minimum time between a rising RCLK edge and a rising WCLK edge to guarantee that PAF will go HIGH after one WCLK cycle plus tPAF.
-If the time between the rising edge of RCLK and the rising edge of WCLK is less than tskew2, then the PAF deassertion may be delayed one extra WCLK cycle.

-$n = \overline{PAE}$ Offset, $m = \overline{PAF}$ offset and D = maximum FIFO depth.
-D = 8,193 for IDT72255LA and 16,385 for IDT72265LA.
+- 1. tskew is the minimum time between a rising RCLK edge and a rising WCLK edge to guarantee that IR will go LOW after one WCLK cycle plus twrf.
+If the time between the rising edge of RCLK and the rising edge of WCLK cycle. - 2. tskewz is the minimum time between a rising KCLK edge and a rising WCLK edge to guarantee that PAF will go HIGH after one WCLK cycle plus tPar.
+If the time between the rising edge of RCLK and the - \overline{LD} = HIGH n = \overline{PAE} offset and D = maximum FIFO depth.
+D = 16,385 for the IDT72V261LA and 32,769 for the IDT72V271LA.